turingschool/front-end-curriculum/lessons/module-3/unit-testing-react.md

 configure({ adapter: new Adapter() });
 ```
+**Note** be sure to restart your test runner after adding this configuration, otherwise it won't take effect.

 Great!
 Now we're all ready to start using Enzyme to test our React components!